-Clare Hollingsworth became non-executive Chairman in July 2013, having first joined the Eurostar board as a non-executive director in 2010.
-She is also a non-executive director of Virgin Healthcare Holdings, Molnlycke AB, a Swedish medical technology company and the Lawn Tennis Association (LTA).
-Prior to holding these non-executive positions, Clare was CEO of Spire Healthcare and its predecessor business, BUPA Hospitals and Managing Director of Caledonian Airways.
+Clare Hollingsworth became non-executive Chairman of Eurostar in July 2013, having first joined the Eurostar board as a non-executive director in 2010.
+She is also a non-executive director of Molnlycke AB, a Swedish medical technology company, as well as the Lawn Tennis Association (LTA).
+Prior to holding these non-executive positions, Clare was CEO of Spire Healthcare and its predecessor business, BUPA Hospitals, and Managing Director of Caledonian Airways.

 Nicolas Petrovic, Chief Executive Officer

-Nicolas Petrovic became CEO of Eurostar in 2010.
-He joined as Director of Customer Services, London, in 2003 before spending almost four years as Chief Operating Officer.
-Prior to Eurostar, Nicolas worked for SNCF as the Secretary General for Direction Grandes Lignes and Operational General Manager for the Paris Saint-Lazare area.
+Nicolas became CEO of Eurostar in April 2010.
+He joined as Director of Customer Services, London, in August 2003 before spending almost four years as Chief Operating Officer.
+Prior to his tenure at Eurostar, Nicolas worked for SNCF as the Secretary General for Direction Grandes Lignes and Operational General Manager for the Paris Saint-Lazare area.
+In addition to his extensive experience in the transport industry in both the UK and France, Nicolas gained an MBA from INSEAD in 2003.

 James Cheesewright, Chief Financial Officer